Crestmoor, 300 Piedmont Avenue

 |Type||Single Family Homes, Recreational Uses|

 The Planning Division is currently processing the application.
 The application materials were deemed complete on March 8, 2023.
 CEQA environmental analysis began in March 2023.
-The CEQA process will analyze both the park and housing development.
-In addition, a CEQA environmental review meeting (also known as a scoping meeting) will be held at a Planning Commission meeting scheduled for Tuesday, April 18, 2023 at 6:00 PM.
-A staff report and additional materials will be available at the Agenda Center in the days prior to the April 18 scoping meeting https://www.sanbruno.ca.gov/AgendaCenter.
+The City released a Draft Environmental Impact Report for the project and prepared a Notice of Availability to invite agencies, organizations, and interested parties to provide comments on the Draft EIR.
+Comments will be accepted on the document from October 20, 2023 to 5:00 PM on December 5, 2023.
+The Planning Commission will host a meeting on Thursday, October 26, 2023 at 7:00 PM to accept comment on the Draft EIR.
+A copy of the Notice of Availability and Draft EIR can be found below.
+A staff report and additional materials will be available at the Agenda Center in the days prior to the October meeting at https://www.sanbruno.ca.gov/AgendaCenter.

 |Planner||Michael Smith, Senior Planner (650) 616-7062 firstname.lastname@example.org|